kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 ## Known issues and limitations

 - In case of an error on the controller side, the driver is not deactivated
-- Cartesian position control mode and I/O-s not yet supported
+- Cartesian position control mode not yet supported